build-on-aws/content/posts/deploy-on-friday-devops-best-practices/index.md

 - Our biggest customer has requested that we do not any deploy next week.
 - Someone knows how update this cluster?
 There is no documentation and we must to update due security reasons.

-For each situation, the answers to the "why?" or "why not?" evidence a lack of **technical** capabilities, well-established **processes** , **measurement/evaluation** capabilities, and **cultural** capabilities.
+For each situation, the answers to the "why?" or "why not?" evidence a lack of technical capabilities, well-established processes , measurement/evaluation capabilities, and cultural capabilities.

-Actions related to these capabilities aim to **mitigate risks** and, as a consequence, reduce the **fear of deploy** and increase organizational performance.
+Actions related to these capabilities aim to mitigate risks and, as a consequence, reduce the "fear of deploy" and increase organizational performance.
 Technical capabilities are by far the most exploited by organizations, especially in the early stages of DevOps adoption.
 It is possible to invest in automation of the deploy process to mitigate risks during deploy, for example.
 However, if the culture is not aligned or if there is not good communication between people on the teams, it is unlikely that the investment will impact the organization's performance in the long term.

-The **fear of deploy** and its consequences for people and organizations is fundamentally based on **uncertainty** and **lack of knowledge**.
+The "fear of deploy" and its consequences for people and organizations is fundamentally based on **uncertainty** and **lack of knowledge**.
 By embracing the DevOps culture, organizations must invest in technical capabilities, promote knowledge creation, and develop people and processes to fight uncertainty and lack of knowledge.

 In this article, I will share some examples of what should be avoided and practices to mitigate the risks and reduce the pain in the deployment process, which requires technical, cultural, and process capabilities of organizations ready to deploy on Fridays.